jarivankaam/Avans-keuze-kompas-prototype/avans-keuze-kompas-backend/.github/GITHUB_SECRETS_SETUP.md

 7. Click **Add secret**
 8. Repeat for all required secrets

+## Note on NestJS 11 Compatibility

+This project uses `@nestjs/config@3.3.0` which is compatible with NestJS 11.
+The Dockerfile uses `npm install --legacy-peer-deps` to handle peer dependency resolution.

 ## Environment-Specific Secrets

 You can create different secrets for different environments: